Wouldn’t it be great if technology could take up some of the strain and become your next technical sales rep? Well with marketing automation, it can!

 It also allows you to offer specific, follow-up content at that perfect time, depending on their behaviour.
 Content that provides them value and advice in their product search!

 Your customer is looking at one of your product pages for the 3rd time so then they are automatically sent an email containing an e-book or CPD link all about your product and the service you provide.

-Drip campaigns are like a leaking drainpipe, slowly and regularly interacting with your prospect until they know enough about you to decide to specify or purchase your product.
+Drip campaigns slowly and regularly interact with your prospect until they know enough about you to decide to specify or purchase your product.
 Even just the exposure you are gaining can work in your favour, as people are more likely to trust and buy from a business they are familiar with.

 And drip campaigns don’t have to just be through email, you can even start up the conversation over social media or other channels, which is an even more personal approach.

 When you are busy with current leads, following up with your past sales can often be forgotten.
 But this is so important as returning customers are easier to convert than new ones.
 They already know how great your product is!

 It can be hard, especially in the construction industry where the project life cycles can be so long.